From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models

-As discussed before, the goal of cross-model metrics (Spearman) is to compare different models using the cheaper reformulated tasks.
+As discussed before, the goal of cross-model metric (Spearman) is to compare different models using the cheaper reformulated tasks.
 In contrast, the goal of intra-model metrics ($P_{macro}$ and $P_{micro}$) is to show whether reformulated tasks can be used to monitor the \gls{nlg} performance of a single model during training.
 We found similarly strong correlation values for both categories, showing their usefulness in both scenarios.
-Comparing $P_{macro}$ and $P_{micro}$, we found stronger coefficients for $P_{macro}$ in the \gls{mc} and \gls{mc}$_{rnd}$ formulations indicating that the scaling factor between the \gls{nlg} and the reformulated task performances slightly varies from model to model.
+Comparing $P_{macro}$ and $P_{micro}$, we found stronger coefficients for $P_{macro}$ indicating that the scaling factor between the \gls{nlg} and the reformulated task performances slightly varies from model to model.